-Adolf Hitler literally trusted Erwin Rommel, the "Desert Fox," with his life.
-He never could have expected that in 1944, Rommel would join a conspiracy to assassinate him.
+Adolf Hitler literally trusted Erwin Rommel with his life.
+He never could have expected that in 1944, the "Desert Fox" would join a conspiracy to assassinate him.

 Erwin Rommel is remembered today as one of the “good Nazis” who tried to kill Adolf Hitler.
 The short version of the General’s history is that he became so appalled with the barbarity of the Third Reich that he turned against the Führer himself.
 But the truth is a bit more complicated than that.

 While Rommel conspired in a plot that nearly succeeded in taking out Hitler, he spent the first six years of World War II as one of Hitler’s most loyal and devout followers.
 In private letters, Rommel even assured his family that Hitler was worth trusting, once writing to his wife that: “The führer knows what is right for us.”